o-Mateo-o/q-voter-generator/README.md

 However, list and range mode can be used **solely** for the parameters serving as `"plot.args"` and `"plot.groups"`.
 Other parameters must be single values.

 Additionally, for model and net params, plus plot values and arguments, you can use *compound variables* - eg. to get scaled $T/N^2$ on $y$ axis.
 They can be built by passing a dict, like `{"params": ["avg_exit_time", "size", 2], "operations": ["/", "^"], "order": [1, 0]}`.
-However, you have to stick to the folowing guidelines:
+However, you have to stick to the following guidelines:

-- all three arguments must be lists,
+- all three arguments must be list objects,
 - `"params"` (*required*) - contains either other column names (**without `xxx.` prefixes**) or numbers,
 - `"operations"` (*required*) - a sequence of two-argument operations (therefore, must be shorter by 1 than `"params"`).
 Currently supported ones are: `/`, `*`, `^`, `//`,
 - `"order"` (*optional*) - indices (starting from 0) corresponding to the operations and indicating eval order; by default `"operations"` are performed in the original order and **standard priority is neglected** - you have to manually specify the order.